ernichechelski/Blog/_posts/2020-07-19-initial-post.markdown

 fig-caption: # Add figcaption (optional)
 tags: [First]
 ---
-This site currently is under construction, so currently, there is not anything valuable here.
+This site currently is under construction, so there is not anything valuable here.
 Please proceed with searching for interesting ideas on the web 🌎